erinaperez/backend-food-shared/README.md

 8. Run the development server with:
     -   ```npm run devStart```

-You will also need to install the front-end repository to fully test development.
+You will need to install the frontend repository to fully test development.

 ## Forthcoming and Future Enhancements...
+ - Expand beyond Portland
- - Finish the admin admin panel to moderate user submissions!
+ - Completing the admin admin panel to moderate user submissions
+ - Add testing to ensure comprehensive code coverage
  - Implement filters for the directory/map
  - Improve zip code search and radius options
- - Registration for users who help run or organize resources
+ - Registration for users who run or organize resources
- - Implement a voluntary user survey to collect and present useful data
+ - Add a voluntary user survey to collect and present useful data
- - Use data to show which areas are most searched and  what types of foods/resources are most sought out
+ - Use data to show most frequently searched areas and most sought types of foods/resources
- - Incorporate info donating or volunteering, i.e., community and personal gardeners with surplus food
+ - Incorporate information on donating items or volunteering time
- - Expand beyond Portland

 Input and feedback is welcome!